 Main Street is also the home of The Cliffs, an expansive attraction comprising one of the largest outdoor bouldering facilities in North America.
 Its many challenges, which cater to newcomers and experienced climbers alike, will make it a favorite place to climb!

 Yes, however a permit is required.
-School trips and field days are allowed for a maximum group size of 200, with 1 adult present for every 10 children.
+School trips, field days, and camp groups are allowed for a maximum group size of 200, with 1 adult present for every 10 children.
 Brooklyn Bridge Park has a limited number of school bus layover parking and is not guaranteed.
 Insurance is required for schools outside of the New York City public school system.
 Please see the permits page for more information.